AP Exclusive: Umps may soon take to mic to explain replays

 So no way to say for sure if fans at Camden Yards, Coors Field and ballparks across the majors will become familiar with the voices of veteran crew chiefs - be it country singer Joe West, ordained minister Ted Barrett or Dale Scott, once a Top 40 AM radio disc jockey.

+''It would probably leave us scratching our heads less on some of them where we think the call is this and it's not,'' Yankees manager Joe Girardi said. ''I'm sure we're not always going to get the answers we want, but I don't necessarily think it's a bad idea.''

+Marlins reliever Brad Ziegler agrees that it might be nice to get an explanation on a call.

-''It probably would be nice to get a little more explanation,'' Marlins reliever Brad Ziegler said. ''They're supposed to say the call stands or the call's confirmed.
-'The call stands' means you can't tell.
+''They're supposed to say the call stands or the call's confirmed,'' he said. '''The call stands' means you can't tell.
 A lot of times we don't get that ... they just signal out or safe.
 That's all we get on the field.

 ''They may announce it on the PA, but it doesn't seem like that is consistent in all parks.
-And the acoustics in the stadium here - we have a hard time hearing what's on the PA in the bullpen,'' he said.
+And the acoustics in the stadium here - we have a hard time hearing what's on the PA in the bullpen.''

 In the NFL, hearing refs announce ''upon further review'' has long been part of the lexicon.
 The lore includes what Ben Dreith said in a 1986 game, when Jets lineman Marty Lyons tangled with Buffalo quarterback Jim Kelly and was penalized for ''giving him the business down there.''